Tefere Gebre

-Tefere Gebre is an Ethiopian-American labor and human rights activist, and the Chief Program Officer of Greenpeace USA.
-From 2013 until 2022, he was the Executive Vice President of the AFL-CIO.
+Tefere Gebre is an Ethiopian-American labor and human rights activist, and the chief program officer of Greenpeace USA.
+From 2013 until 2022, he was the executive vice president of the AFL-CIO.

 Early life

 When he was 14 years old, Gebre fled Ethiopia, walking for weeks to Sudan.
 He lived in a refugee camp in Sudan until he was 15, when he was granted political refuge status and arrived in Los Angeles alone.

 Gebre graduated in 1987 from Belmont High School in downtown Los Angeles.
-He attended Cal Poly Pomona on a track and field scholarship, and later graduated from the college with a bachelor's degree in International Marketing.
+He attended Cal Poly Pomona on a track and field scholarship, where he won the 1989 Drake Relays college 4 × 800 m relay as a middle-distance runner.
+He later graduated from the college with a bachelor's degree in International Marketing.
 While in college, he worked his first union job as a night shift loader at UPS and a member of Teamsters Local 396.
 He credits his union job for making it possible for him to afford to attend college.